meltemod/mysite/content/authors/admin/_index.md

 # Is this the primary user of the site?
 superuser: true

-# Role/position
+# Headline (big hero statement)
-role: I design and lead analytical systems that turn complex data into decision-ready insight.
+headline: I turn complex data into decisions people can act on.
-# Tagline (capabilities summary)
+# Tagline (capabilities summary, gold uppercase eyebrow)
 tagline: Quantitative Social Science · M&E · Data Science · AI Strategy for Mission-Driven Organizations
 # Organizations/Affiliations
 organizations:
-- name: How to pronounce my name >>
+- name: How to say my name >>
   url: /prononciation

 # Short bio (displayed in user profile at end of posts)